torvalds/linux/Documentation/arm64/tagged-pointers.rst

 Preserving tags
 ---------------

-Non-zero tags are not preserved when delivering signals.
-This means that signal handlers in applications making use of tags cannot rely on the tag information for user virtual addresses being maintained for fields inside siginfo_t.
+Non-zero tags are yest preserved when delivering signals.
+This means that signal handlers in applications making use of tags canyest rely on the tag information for user virtual addresses being maintained for fields inside siginfo_t.
 One exception to this rule is for signals raised in response to watchpoint debug exceptions, where the tag information will